 Here are the L forms which are well absorbed.

 Another good form is Quatrefolic which passes the gastric barrier and is absorbed mainly in the small intestine and has higher uptake of folate.

 Here are the D forms which are chemically not biologically active forms and possibly harmful to the liver.

 These next 3 forms do not say they are L form or 6(S) form so may have more then 1% of the D form, which is hard for the body to use.
 They may or may not be biologically active methylfolate, so you either need to contact the company and ask or avoid them.

 There you go, the specifics on how to know which type of folate you should take.
+Get my Guide to Supporting Your Body with MTHFR.
 You can see the types of folate I recommend here.

 Email from Dr. Katherine Gardner Yates, D.C.
 Chiropractor and expert on nutritional principles and natural healing philosophy.